WalenPiotr/calorie-counter-v2/README.md

 <img src="https://raw.githubusercontent.com/WalenPiotr/calorie-counter-v2/master/cc-system-chart.png"/>
 </p>

-The app is composed of:
+The app is composed of following microservices:

 - Resource service, which handles CRUD operation food and user daily logs (Node, GraphQL)
 - Resource database, which stores food data and user daily logs (PostgreSQL)
 - Auth service, which handles user authentication and authorization (Node, REST, GraphQL)
 - Auth database, which stores user data (PostgreSQL)
 - Session storage, which shares session between auth service and resource service
 - Gateway service, which stiches resource and auth service GraphQL schema, for convienient usage with client apps
 - Frontend app, which serves dual role of admin panel and client app
+- NGinX instance, for reverse proxy

+Every microservice is deployed using docker and the whole app is composed using docker-compose